 Deterrence

 One of the primary arguments in favor of capital punishment is that it deters potential criminals from committing violent acts.
 Proponents argue that the fear of execution is a powerful deterrent that can save lives.
-However, studies on the deterrent effect of the death penalty have yielded mixed results.
+On the flip side, studies on the deterrent effect of the death penalty have yielded mixed results.
 Some studies have found a deterrent effect, while others have found no significant impact on crime rates.

 Justice for Victims